-The HVTN and HPTN require that each CRS submit to its IRB/EC and any applicable RE protocol-related safety information (such as IND safety reports, notification of study product holds due to the pause rules, and notification of other unplanned safety pauses).
+The HVTN and HPTN require that each CRS submit to its IRB/EC and any applicable RE protocol-related safety information (such as IND safety reports, notification of study product holds due to the pause rules, unanticipated problems involving risks to participants or others, and notification of other unplanned safety pauses).
 CRSs must also follow all applicable RE reporting requirements.